Jude 1:3-4 · Jude · Updated April 25, 2026

 Summary

-The passage from Jude 1:3-4 is a part of a letter written by Jude to early Christian communities.
-Jude, who identifies himself as a servant of Jesus Christ, initially intended to write about the shared salvation of believers.
-However, he finds it necessary to instead urge his readers to "contend for the faith" (1:3).
-This sets the stage for the main message of the passage, emphasizing the importance of defending the faith that was once delivered to the saints.
+Jude 1:3-4 is part of a letter written by Jude to early Christian communities.
+Jude, identifying himself as a servant of Jesus Christ, initially intended to write about the shared Salvation of believers.
+However, he finds it necessary to urge his readers to "Contend for the Faith" (1:3).
+This emphasizes the importance of defending the faith that was once delivered to the saints.

-In the main events of the passage, Jude warns his audience about certain individuals who have secretly infiltrated the community (1:4).
-These people are described as ungodly and are said to have been marked for condemnation long ago.
-They misuse the grace of God as an excuse for immoral behavior and deny the authority of God and Jesus Christ.
-Jude's warning highlights the threat these individuals pose to the faith community.
+Jude warns his audience about certain individuals who have secretly infiltrated the community (1:4).
+These people are ungodly and were marked for condemnation long ago.
+They misuse the Grace of God as an excuse for immoral behavior and deny the authority of God and Jesus Christ.
+Jude's warning addresses the threat these individuals pose to the faith community.

 Chiastic structure